GDPR compliance is every business’ number one concern these days.

 From process to product

-Once we finished our operation and processes to be GDPR-compliant, we moved on to the biggest piece of the puzzle: improving the Recruitee product and helping its users comply with the GDPR.
+Once we ensured that our operation and procedures were GDPR compliant, we moved on to the most significant piece of the puzzle: improving the Recruitee product and helping its users comply with GDPR.

-7–Developed a special product roadmap that addressed all areas in Recruitee impacted by the GDPR.
-With the aid of our Data Security Officer and external law firms, we have fleshed out a GDPR-tailored product roadmap that will assist our clients in achieving 100% compliance in their recruitment activities.
+7–Developed a special product roadmap that addressed all areas in Recruitee impacted by GDPR.
+With the aid of our Data Security Officer and external law firms, we have outlined out a GDPR-tailored product roadmap that will assist our clients in achieving 100% compliance in their recruitment activities.

-These are some examples of the GDPR-compliance feature package we have launched.
-Stay up to date with our our latest develeopments here.
+These are some examples of the GDPR compliance feature package we have launched.

-9–Tested and verified the GDPR-compliance features with both our Data Security Officer and external law firms.
-It has been key in our process to involve them in the full product development cycle.
+9–Tested and verified GDPR compliance features with both our Data Security Officer and external law firms.
+It has been vital in our process to involve them in the full product development cycle.

-10–Finalised and announced our full compliance with the GDPR.
+10–Finalised and announced our full compliance with GDPR.

-We are the first ATS to be fully compliant with the GDPR’s Privacy by Design principles before the GDPR’s effective date and we continue to demonstrate our commitment to full compliance.
+We were the first ATS to be fully compliant with GDPR’s Privacy by Design principles before GDPR’s effective date and we continue to demonstrate our commitment to full compliance.

-If you want to learn more about using Recruitee’s GDPR features for your recruitment today, please drop us a in-app message.
+If you want to learn more about using Recruitee’s GDPR features for your recruitment today, please drop us an in-app message.